top of page

 What is Garage 56 at the 24 Hours of Le Mans?

-How did the NASCAR pit crew demonstrate innovation under constraints?
+How did the NASCAR pit crew demonstrate innovation at Le Mans?

 What is the main leadership lesson from the Garage 56 mission?

-What was the final result for the NASCAR Garage 56 Camaro?
+What were the final results for the NASCAR Garage 56 Camaro?

 ____________________________________